 The federal government stepped in with the Wild and Free-Roaming Horses and Burros Act of 1971 to protect the wild Mustang and burro populations.
 However, the wrangling on all sides continues to this day.

-How Much Do Mustang Cost?
+How Much Do Mustangs Cost?

 Unfortunately, the Mustang population has increased to unsustainable levels.
 That has led to more conflicts between those with competing interests.
 The BLM began an adoption program to try to get the numbers under control.
 To adopt an animal, you must meet specific requirements regarding your background, basic facility standards, and transport trailers.